 1. Formulate a heat illness prevention plan.

 The actions required by your company will vary depending on the level of risk on a given day.
 One way to frame out your heat illness prevention plan is to base it on the National Oceanic and Atmospheric Administration’s system, which uses the heat index to delineate four risk levels:

 Risk Level Heat Index Protective Measures

-Lower (Caution) Less than 91°F Basic heat safety and planning
+Lower (Caution) Less than 91°F Implement precautions and heighten awareness

 High 103°F to 115°F Additional precautions to protect workers